 Top New Year’s resolutions are almost always money-related.
 Everyone wants to make a bit more cash and pay down some of their debt.

-Starting a blog is one of the best ways to earn a side income.
+Learn how to start a travel blog, it’s one of the best ways to earn a side income.
 We’ve talked about this many times on our blog before and many of our readers are shocked to find out how much a travel blog can earn.

 We started this blog on February 17, 2012 and it took us over a year to start earning money from it.
 For the first 15 months we were making $0 / month, but to be honest, we didn’t really spend any time on the blog for the first 5 months.